Personal Identity and Uploading Mark

 you will welcome the opportunities which this technical advance offers.”

-(Parfit 1987, 199) Of
+(Parfit 1987, 199) Of course

-Teletransporter thousands of organic molecule-for-molecule identical persons
+thousands of organic molecule-for-molecule identical persons could awaken in

-wonderful world this would be!)
-Notice
+this would be!)
+Notice that I

-are me.
 Somaticism will deny that any of the thousand replicas are me; only the

 original is me.
 If the original is destroyed, and a thousand replicas are made,

 then somaticism will claim that I did not survive.
-What
+What does the

-of them has as good a claim to be me, and so they are all me.
+has as good a claim to be me, and so they are all me.
 The contrary “no-branching”

 view is that at most one replica is me, for there can be only one me (Shorter

 1962).
-The
+The question

-question then is whether there can be “branching”: more than one of me.
-I will
+then is whether there can be “branching”: more than one of me.
+I will argue

-there can’t be more than one of me, and a sense in which there can be multiple
+can’t be more than one of me, and a sense in which there can be multiple

 versions of me.
 The first step in our argument is to get a little clearer about